maver01/find-the-dog-server-1/README.md

 ## Run the code

-Assuming maven, java and spring-boot are installed and running, as well as kafka and zookeeper (see additional documentation under _docs_), run:
+Assuming maven, java and spring-boot are installed, and kafka and zookeeper are running (see additional documentation under _docs_), run:

 ```
 mvn spring-boot:run